 Meditation also helps us expand and harmonize our sympathies and thereby channel our increased magnetism in more positive directions.
 One of the best things we can do with our life is to become a positive force in the world, to be filled with love, joy, and compassion, and eager to nurture others.
 Merely asking the question, “What would God want me to do in this situation?” can profoundly improve our lives and the lives of others.

+How help meditation strengthen a relationship?
+How can meditation help resolve an unhealthy relationship?
 If you meditate with a partner or loved one, you might try this visualization in order to increase the love and harmony between you.
 Toward the end of your meditation, start with the same visualization on expanding light that you learned earlier.

 As the light begins to expand beyond your body, see it surrounding and infusing your partner.
 Hold him or her in this light until it fills every cell, every emotion, and every thought.
 Let the light join your auras together.
 If there is any difficulty or tension between you, let the light dissolve it until there are no more shadows.
 This same technique can be done at a distance connecting you and others with a harmonizing energy.